raulmonti/FIG/tests/parser/README.txt

 #############################################

+TODO    Structure ParseResult to save lexemes, ast, and parsCtxt of each
+        parsed instance.
+(BIG BIG change).
 TODO    precompile property file.
 TODO    min and max operators.
 TODO    Check Properties semantics. (for example that the expressions in them